Humanitarian or Significant Public Benefit Parole for Individuals Outside the United States

 - Whether the purpose of the parole request may be accomplished within a specific, temporary period of time;

-- Whether the beneficiary intends to leave the United States once their parole expires or has means to obtain lawful immigration status during the parole authorization period or any re-parole period that is envisioned (where applicable);
+- Whether the beneficiary intends to leave the United States when their parole expires or has means to obtain lawful immigration status during the parole authorization period or any re-parole period that is envisioned (where applicable);

 - Whether there is evidence of any national security concerns;